-3.2.1.7.9 Western Burrowing Owl
+3.2.1.87.9 Western Burrowing Owl

-Burrowing owl is a California species of special concern that occurs throughout North and Central America west of the eastern edge of the Great Plains south to Panama.
+Burrowing owl is a candidate for listing as a protected species under the CESA California species of special concern that occurs throughout North and Central America west of the eastern edge of the Great Plains south to Panama.
 In California, it is a year-round resident of lowlands throughout much of the state; these resident populations may be augmented by migrants from other parts of western North America in the winter (Gervais et al. 2008).
 Burrowing owls require habitat with three basic attributes: open, well-drained terrain; short, sparse vegetation; and underground burrows or burrow surrogates such as culverts, concrete debris piles, or riprap (Klute et al. 2003).
 They occupy grasslands, deserts, sagebrush scrub, agricultural areas (including pastures and untilled margins of cropland), earthen levees and berms, coastal uplands, and urban vacant lots, as well as the margins of airports, golf courses, and roads.
 This species also prefers sandy soils with higher bulk density and less silt, clay, and gravel (Lenihan 2007).

-Focused burrow surveys conducted in 2023 determined there is grassland habitat, but it is currently of moderate suitability for burrowing owls because it lacks extensive ground squirrel burrows, and the vegetation is generally tall and dense (burrowing owls prefer areas with short, sparse vegetation).
+Focused burrow surveys were conducted on May 16 and August 2, 2023, and January 18, 2024, and eenducted in 2023_determined there is grassland habitat, but it is currently of moderate suitability for burrowing owls because it lacks extensive ground squirrel burrows, and the vegetation is generally tall and dense (burrowing owls prefer areas with short, sparse vegetation).
 Burrows present on the site were generally small and not suitable for burrowing owls.
 Higher-quality habitat with low, grazed vegetation and ground squirrel colonies were observed throughout the surrounding landscape.
 No burrowing owls were observed during the field surveys.
 There are 3 documented occurrences adjacent or overlapping with the Study Area, from 1982, 2002, and 2006 (Occ.
 Nos.
 48, 468, and 1229).
 Multiple other documented occurrences are within 5 miles of the Study Area, most recently from 2015 (Occ.
 No. 47; CDFW 2024a).

-Protocol-level burrowing owl surveys were conducted on April 12, May 3, May 24, and June 17, 2024.
+Protocol-level burrowing owl breeding surveys were conducted on April 12, May 3, May 24, and June 17, 2024.
 Results of the focused burrow survey were used to identify areas of potential breeding habitat (burrows) and to assess whether burrowing owl were utilizing breeding habitat within the Study Area.
 No burrowing owls or their sign were observed during the field surveys.
 This species is not present within the Study Area.

-3.2.1.7.10 American Badger
+3.2.1.87.10American Badger